- Qualitative Measures of Academic Progress

 - Unusual Enrollment History

-The Office of Scholarships and Financial Aid may administratively grant one probationary semester of assistance for students whose academic progress has changed to “not in good standing” at the conclusion of their first semester of enrollment at UH.
 The following qualitative and quantitative standards MUST be met to remain eligible for aid and retain financial aid at the university.
 Certain programs, including the Texas Grant and B-on-Time Loan, may have higher standards than those listed below.